• Home

 South Plantation's Magnet is the only high school magnet program in the world dedicated to preserving Florida's fragile Everglades.
 This website was created by web design student Ashlyn Valdes for her senior project to showcase how the

-high students are working to share their environmental stewardship with the community.
+high school students are working to share their environmental stewardship with the community.
 They can enroll in Cambridge (AICE) courses earning college credits and an AICE diploma.

 Need More?
 Contact